vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrasAraH/03_shAmbhavopAyaH.md

 <details><summary>English</summary>

-At that stage, activity (karman) divides itself into two: the semivowel "r" when light dominates, and the semivowel “l” when it is at rest.[^20] This is because semivowels "r” and “l" have the nature of +++(light and)+++ arresting the light.
+At that stage, activity (karman) divides itself into two: the semivowel "r̥" when light dominates, and the semivowel “l̥” when it is at rest.[^20] This is because semivowels "r̥” and “l̥" have the nature of +++(light and)+++ arresting the light.

 [^20]: